openvinotoolkit/training_extensions/pytorch_toolkit/utils/README.md

 ```
 Now you can work with the script.

-To deactivate virtual environment after finishing work, use the following commnd:
+To deactivate virtual environment after finishing work, use the following command:

 ```bash
 deactivate